edstott/ES-synth-starter/doc/handshaking.md

   A high input causes the FET to turn on, which, when the row is selected (driven low), pulls the column input low and is read as 0.
   The resistor ensures that the FET is off if nothing is connected to the input - this is read as 1.

-  You read the handshake inuts just like a physical switch and the code example above already includes both handshake inputs in `keyArray`.
+  You read the handshake inputs just like a physical switch and the code example above already includes both handshake inputs in `keyArray`.
   The positions of the inputs in the matrix are:
   | HS Input | Row  | Column |
   | -------- | ----- | -------|